 Sul Ross State University's accredited Criminal Justice program is designed to give the student a well-rounded education in the field.
 A large number of elective classes are available which allow students to pursue their particular interests.
 Transfer students should be aware that the Sul Ross State University Department of Criminal Justice will accept all common Criminal Justice (CRIJ) courses for which the student has earned a C or better.
-Students who are licensed peace officers or other public-safety personnel may be able to receive credit for their academy course work.
-A case-by-case evaluation will determine eligibility.
-Credit cannot be awarded for in-service or continuing education hours.
 By law, the following set of courses are fully transferable and applicable lower-division courses:

 - CRIJ 1301 Introduction to Criminal Justice

 - CRIJ 1306 Court Systems & Practices

 - CRIJ 2328 Police Systems & Practices